 Great expectations: Indians eye Series title after '16 run

 Cleveland Indians first baseman and designated hitter Edwin Encarnacion watches the rain fall from the batting cages at the Indians baseball spring training facility, Sunday, Feb.
 19, 2017, in Goodyear, Ariz.
-Cleveland Indians first baseman and designated hitter Edwin Encarnacion watches the rain fall from the batting cages at the Indians baseball spring training facility, Sunday, Feb.
+As a light rain falls, Cleveland Indians manager Terry Francona surveys the situation at the team's baseball spring training facility Sunday, Feb.
 19, 2017, in Goodyear, Ariz.

 Add your comments below